andrebask/thesis/07 - chapter2.md

 The process consists of six steps [@StackHack2005; @Marshall2009]:

 1. Assignment Conversion - Capturing and re-instating a continuation will cause variables to be unbound and rebound multiple times.
 Variable bindings that are part of a lexical closure must not be unshared when this occurs.
-To avoid problems with unsharing that may occur when the stack is reified, assignment conversion introduces cells to hold the values of assigned variables.
+To avoid problems with unsharing that may occur when the stack is reified, assignment conversion converts assigned variables into explicit heap-allocated boxes, thereby avoiding problems with duplication of values.
 This conversion is best explained by showing it in Scheme source code:

 ```
 	(lambda (x) ... x ... (set! x value) ...)